 As part of your initial demand, you should calculate all of your medical costs, all your financial losses, and the pain and suffering associated with your accident.
 Keep in mind that, bearing special circumstances, the insurance company will offer you less than you asked for initially.
 Settlements must be fair to both sides to work.

 If you ask for too little, you will have left bread on the table.
-However, if you ask for an amount that is clearly outside the norm, the negotiations will stall after their expected lowball offer as they feel they are wasting their time trying to settle with you.
+However, if you ask for an amount clearly outside the norm, the negotiations will stall after their expected lowball offer as they feel they are wasting their time trying to settle with you.

 Ready to start negotiating?
 Keep these tips in mind.